cmtso/EKI_IP/README.md

 `physical.m`: remove change to take away log conversions for IP

 All fileds must be positive.
 For IP field, keep it that way and add negative sign in `write_R2_sigma.m`

+## Troubleshoot
+- solution converge immediately: most likely data used for synthetic generation is used for inversion.
+Check whether you are using `protocol.dat` or `cR2_forward.dat` in the `get_R2_data()` lines in `EKI.m`
+- Solution not updating and/or only 1 sigma_mean value (instead of 2 or 3).
+May be a mismatch in parameter dimension.
+Duouble check `R2_forward.dat`.
+Make sure domain is not cropped in template R2 forward run.